Role of scaling dimensions in generalized noises in fractional quantum Hall tunneling due to a temperature bias: Summary and Outlook

-With the chiral Luttinger liquid model, we computed quantum transport observables in a QPC device (see Fig.~\ref{fig:setup}) in the FQH regime at Laughlin fillings $\nu=(2n+1)^{-1}$.
-With focus on the more unconventional configuration with a temperature bias between the source contacts, we derived detailed expressions for charge and heat currents entering the drain contacts, their auto- and cross-correlation noises, as well as mixed charge- and heat-current correlation noise.
-We complemented our calculations with an interpretation of the transport in terms of an effective density of states, and highlighted differences between voltage- and temperature-biased noise.
-In essence, injecting particles into the QPC region via edge states results in noise that, when the edge temperatures are different, probes the properties of the effective density of states.
+{With the chiral Luttinger liquid model, we computed quantum transport observables in a QPC device (see Fig.~\ref{fig:setup}) in the FQH regime at Laughlin fillings $\nu=(2n+1)^{-1}$.
+Focusing on the more unconventional configuration with a temperature bias between the source contacts, we derived detailed expressions for charge and heat currents entering the drain contacts, their auto- and cross-correlation noises, as well as mixed charge- and heat-current correlation noise.
+We complemented our calculations with an interpretation of the transport in terms of an effective density of states.
+This interpretation highlights a key aspect of temperature-biased noise: In essence, injecting particles into the QPC region via edge states results in noise that, when the edge temperatures are different, explicitly probes the scaling dimensions dependence of the effective density of states.
+Our findings thereby explicitly show how the scaling dimensions of the tunneling particles enter these unconventional noise observables, including delta-$T$ noise, heat-current noise, and mixed noise.
+As such, our work provides novel opportunities to extract the elusive scaling dimensions of quasiparticles in the FQH effect.
+In turn, these scaling dimensions are paramount to identify the anyonic statistics of these quasiparticles. }